peitalin/vim-jsx-typescript/README.md

 ```

-You will also need to set .tsx files as filetype=typescript.jsx, since leafgarland/typescript-vim
-sets .tsx files as "typescript".
+Note you can include .jsx and .js files as typescript.jsx files for syntax highlighting.
 ```
 " set filetypes as typescript.jsx
 autocmd BufNewFile,BufRead *.tsx,*.jsx set filetype=typescript.jsx
 ```

-Note you can include .jsx and .js files as typescript.jsx files for syntax highlighting.

 Set jsx-tag colors in vimrc: